jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 Meaning the *interface’s* *square* member has a __Public Object Set__ access connector that is __Required__.

-But if you want to do that, you might might do it for all members of an interface.
+But if you want to do that, you might do it for all members of an interface.

 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.024.png)